 The Shared Research Program (SRP) Cyber Security is a research and innovation program in which TNO and its partners are cooperating with the aim to improve cyber security, by means of innovation in technologies and processes.
-Current partners are TNO, ABN AMRO, Rabobank, ING and Achmea.
+Current partners are TNO, ABN AMRO, Rabobank, ING, Achmea and de Volksbank.

 The aim of the SRP is to improve the prevention and detection of cyber-attacks and the recovery thereafter.
 We do this by developing innovative technologies and methods based on expertise in the areas of security technologies and methodologies, data analytics, crisis management, behavioural sciences, information services and business analysis.